Wramberg/TerminalView/README.md

 # TerminalView
-A Linux terminal plugin for Sublime Text 3 that allows for full-featured terminals inside editor views.
+A Linux plugin for Sublime Text 3 that allows for terminals inside editor views.
+The plugin uses a pseudo-terminal to start the underlying shell which means it supports

+* Interactive applications
+* Piping
+* Password prompts
+* etc.

 ## Installation
 Run